Unoqwy/grafika.nvim/README.md

     else
-        builder:line("This account was locked by the owner!", "AcountLocked") end end
+        builder:line("This account was locked by the owner!", "AcountLocked") end
+    return builder:build()
+end

 local popup = gk.open_popup(draw_callback, {
     ft = "myfiletype",
     position = "center-editor", -- center in the middle of the editor.
 Available: center-win, last-cursor focusable = false,
-})
+    -- more options are available, check 'lua/grafika/window.lua' })
--- the popup is not displayed in the center of the editor, its size fitting the content
+-- the popup is now displayed in the center of the editor, its size fitting the content

 -- for the following example, we assume `events.on()` allows you to subscribe to external changes events.on("account_lock_update", function(new_status)